 The mass disable/enable/copy function is good, but the second bit you describe is essentially already there with Interface Groups.

-#3 Updated by Hollander Hollander about 2 years ago
+#3 Updated by Hollander Hollander over 4 years ago

 In the thread you referred to, Jim, Volker made another good mass maintenance suggestion:

 The other really useful feature would be to be able to disable entries in the alias list without having to remove them, like it is possible with rules.[/quote]